Home Page

 Annie Vincent

 Annie Vincent was baptised on 2 September 1834 in St George, Hanover Square, London.
 In 1841 she was in Sherborne with her siblings, staying with Mary Chiverall who is presumed to be her aunt.
 In 1851 she was a house servant in South Petherton, Somerset.
 By 1855, she had moved to London and married her cousin Vincent John Green.
 On the 19th November 1855 at St Barnabus Church in St Luke, Middlesex.
 On the 12th August 1856 their first son, Vincent John Green, was born at 12 Northampton Street, Clerkenwell.
 On the 9th November 1879, Vincent John Green senior died in the Great Northern Hospital.
 Prior to his death, he had been living at 9 Pullteney Terrace.
-It is not known when Annie died.
+Annie died 24 January 1876.

 GreenDavies.co.uk